KBNLresearch/WordEmbeddingPlayground/README.md

 # Word embedding playground
-Code for KB Research in Residence.
-Provides tools for training word embeddings (Word2Vec and FastText) on the Dutch Newspapers.
-The repo also provides tools for exploring diachronic embeddings.
+Code created during KB Research in Residence project "Why girls smile and boys don't cry.".
+This repository provides tools for training and fine-tuning word embeddings (Word2Vec and FastText) on a selected subset of Dutch Newspapers available in Delpher.
+It also provides tools for exploring diachronic embeddings along the dimension of political leaning and place.

 ```python